rabbah/aio-cli-plugin-runtime/README.md

 OPTIONS
-  -c, --count              show only the total number of actions -i, --insecure           bypass certificate check -l, --limit=limit        only return LIMIT number of actions from the collection (default 30) -n, --name               sort results by name
+  -c, --count              show only the total number of actions -i, --insecure           bypass certificate check -l, --limit=limit        only return LIMIT number of actions -n, --name               sort results by name
   -s, --skip=skip          exclude the first SKIP number of actions from the result -u, --auth=auth          whisk auth